1948 Aeroflot Ilyushin Il-12 crash: Investigation

 The aircraft was flying at 3000 m in clouds, and this may have caused wing icing.
-The pilot probably attempted to straighten the route and fly to Tbilisi directly, but this brought the aircraft too close to the Caucasus Mountains.
+The pilot, flying blind, probably attempted to straighten the route and fly to Tbilisi directly, but this would take the aircraft over the southern slopes of the Main Caucasian Ridge and 70–80 km from Yevlakh.
 The wind was also blowing the aircraft towards the mountains.
-Due to the radio problems, the crew probably became disorientated and descended below the clouds, only to crash in the mountains.
-The wreckage has never been found.
+Due to the radio problems, the crew probably became disorientated and later descended below the clouds thinking they were near Baku, when it fact they were further north over mountains, where the aircraft probably struck a mountain hidden in cloud.

+Radio equipment failure was also blamed.